Guernsey Population: 65,605

 Climate: temperate with mild winters and cool summers; about 50% of days are overcast

-Terrain: mostly level with low hills in southwest
+Terrain: mostly flat with low hills in southwest

 Natural resources: cropland